exasol/bucketfs-client/doc/user_guide/user_guide.md

 BFSC appends a trailing slash `/` to separate directories from files potentially having the same name.

-If you want to list all *buckets* rather than the *contents* of a specific bucket, then please ensure to not not set `bucket` in your profile.
+If you want to list all *buckets* rather than the *contents* of a specific bucket, then please ensure to not set `bucket` in your profile.

 Example output for listing root buckets
 ```